Temple for protector of the two-thousand-year-old Kallanai

 Experience

-Come and see the Lord who is protecting the two thousand year old Kallanai for the last two hundred years standing in a unique spot.
+Come and see the Lord who has been protecting the two-thousand-year-old Kallanai for the last two hundred years standing in a unique spot.
 A Marvel!
-He is protector of one and all, surrender yourself and see what all He bestows on you.
+He is the protector of one and all, surrender yourself and see what all He bestows on you.

 KINDLY RECORD YOUR VIEWS